Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/setup/010_docker-compose.en.md

 title = "Docker Compose"
 slug = "docker-compose"
 weight = 10
+description = "Learn how to set up BOMnipotent Server using Docker Compose, making it directly available from the internet."
 +++

 The recommended and easiest setup for BOMnipotent Server uses [docker compose](https://docs.docker.com/compose/).